sdaugherty/platformsh-docs/src/administration/integrations/activity-scripts.md

 ## Cryptographic API

-A minimalize cryptographic API is also available to activity scripts.
+A minimalist cryptographic API is also available to activity scripts.
 Its main use is for signing requests to 3rd party APIs.

 ### crypto.createHmac(): create an HMAC signature